 It is obvious that this approach is subject to major uncertainties, but does serve as an order-of-magnitude indication of the resuspended air activities that may arise from a ^{239, 240}Pu contaminated area which has weathered for 15 to 20 yr.
-The data discussed above also demonstrate unequivocally that resuspension of ^{239, 240}Pu does in fact occur from such aged deposits and at levels many orders of magnitude higher than would be expected if the often noted decrease with time were represented by a single exponentime were represented by a single exponential function with a half-time of 35 to 70 days.
+The data discussed above also demonstrate unequivocally that resuspension of ^{239, 240}Pu does in fact occur from such aged deposits and at levels many orders of magnitude higher than would be expected if the often noted decrease with time were represented by a single exponential function with a half-time of 35 to 70 days.